-\ When the added lines between the Treble and Base frequently occur, it is usual in old Music to find the C Clefs in both upper and lower Staves.
-See Scarlatti's Lessons, it.
-12.
+\ When the added lines between the Treble and Base frequently occur, it is usual in old Music to find the C Clefs in both upper and lower Staves.-See Scarlatti's Lessons, ii.
+12. SECT.
+IV.-OF THE COUNTER TENOR CLEF, OR C ON THE THIRD LINE.